 Grace & Danger

 John and Beverley Martyn were divorcing when Grace and Danger was recorded.
 Island boss Chris Blackwell was friends with the couple and refused to release the record for a year, finding it too depressing.
-It continues the contemporary pop/rock sound of One World; it lacks that record’s eclecticism, but it is interesting hearing Martyn’s echoplex in a mainstream context.
+It continues the contemporary pop/rock sound of One World; it lacks that record’s eclecticism, but it is interesting to hear Martyn’s echoplex in a mainstream context.
 The songs are strong and filled with emotion, making it one of Martyn’s strongest records.
 Phil Collins, also going through a divorce at the time, plays drums, while John Giblin’s jazzy fretless bass is also prominent.

 The swagger from One World is back – Martyn rocks his way through the title track and ‘Save Some (For Me)’.
 But the heart of the record are the slow and lovelorn songs – ‘the slinky heartbreak of ‘Sweet Little Mystery’ and Martyn’s heartrending Echoplex in ‘Hurt In Your Heart’ are both beautiful.
-Martyn’s yearning in ‘Baby Please Come Home’, while Beverley Martyn has a writing credit on the closer ‘Our Love’, a nuanced look back the couple’s relationship – “Our love/Once was deeper than the darkest blue could be/Now I find/I have to search my mind/To find the smallest trace of you in me.”
+Martyn’s yearning in ‘Baby Please Come Home’, while Beverley Martyn has a writing credit on the closer ‘Our Love’, a nuanced look back at the couple’s relationship – “Our love/Once was deeper than the darkest blue could be/Now I find/I have to search my mind/To find the smallest trace of you in me.”
 There’s also a cover of ‘Johnny Too Bad’ from The Harder They Come soundtrack.

-Grace & Danger was a favourite of Martyn from among his catalogue, even though he admitted that he recorded it “I was hardly in control of my own actions”.
+Grace & Danger was a favourite of Martyn from his catalogue, even though he admitted that he recorded it “I was hardly in control of my own actions”.

 The delay in releasing Grace & Danger damaged Martyn’s relationship with Island, and 1981’s Glorious Fool was instead released on WEA.
 Phil Collins is back, producing as well as drumming.
 Glorious Fool is largely a continuation of the contemporary stylings on Grace & Danger, although the songwriting isn’t quite as sharp.
 Glorious Fool was the least consistent Martyn album in a decade, but that’s largely a reflection of how strong Martyn’s records were over that period.

 Eric Clapton guests on the opener, a remake of ‘Couldn’t Love You More’ from One World – his soloing is surprisingly reminiscent of Glenn Frey’s guitar work on the Eagles’ ‘I Can’t Tell You Why’.
-Take away the vocals and ‘Didn’t Do That’ sounds like a 1970s Weather Report track with the English session musicians evoking Jaco Pastorius bass and Wayne Shorter sax.’Pascanel (Get Back Home)’ feels apiece with the heartbroken ballads on the second side of Grace & Danger, while the sassy funk-rock of ‘Amsterdam’ is a style he’d continue with.
+Take away the vocals and ‘Didn’t Do That’ sounds like a 1970s Weather Report track with the English session musicians evoking Jaco Pastorius bass and Wayne Shorter sax.
+‘Pascanel (Get Back Home)’ feels apiece with the heartbroken ballads on the second side of Grace & Danger, while the sassy funk-rock of ‘Amsterdam’ is a style he’d continue with.
 The standout track, though, is the hypnotic ‘Please Fall In Love With Me’ – Martyn’s vulnerable vocals are affecting in the a capella closing.

 Glorious Fool captures Martyn coming down from his peak, but it’s still a fascinating record.